mhavard999/quick-tabs-chrome-extension/readme.md

-I forked this because I hate the way it's string matching algorithm, so I'm gonna try to change it to something I prefer.
+I forked this because I hate the its string matching algorithm, so I'm gonna try to change it to something I prefer.

 # INTRODUCTION